-For a tasty new spin on your holiday menus, we’ve compiled a few of our favorite new recipes trying out the method!
+For a tasty new spin on your winter menus, we’ve compiled a few of our favorite new recipes trying out the method!

 Give your holiday guests a bit of New Orleans flavor with this Andouille Pâté from our friends at DTB Nola.
 Pâté sounds harder to make than it really is, but sous vide style cooking makes this recipe a cinch!
 Pair it with toasted artisan bread and a few pickled vegetables of your choice!
 Get the recipe here.